K-hole

-K-hole is the feeling of getting a high enough dose of ketamine to experience a state of dissociation.
-This intense detachment from reality is often a consequence of accidental overconsumption of ketamine; however, some users consciously seek out the k-hole as they find the powerful dissociative effects to be quite pleasurable and enlightening.
-Regardless of the subjective experiences of k-holing, there are many psychological and physical risks associated with such high levels of ketamine consumption.
+A K-hole is a transient dissociative state experienced during ketamine intoxication.
+Often referred to as "K-holing," this state is characterized by total detachment from one's body and environment, rendering users completely immobilized.
+Although occasionally sought intentionally by users who consider the experience of K-holing spiritually or recreationally valuable, it is typically considered undesirable and frequently occurs due to accidental overdose.
+The high dosages of ketamine necessary to induce a K-hole are unsafe and carry significant physical and psychological risks associated with both acute toxicity and chronic exposure.

 Recreational usage

-Ketamine is an NMDA receptor antagonist, developed in the 1960s to induce anesthesia in patients but recreational users have found great appeal in its antidepressant, dissociative and hallucinatory effects that are characteristic of the k-hole experience.
-Whereas the common recreational dose of ketamine is roughly 30–75 mg, a dose of more than 150 mg is required to enter the k-hole.
-The k-hole, or “k-holing”, can produce intense psychological effects, such as hallucinations, and physical effects, such as uncoordinated movement or dizziness.
-Often likened to a “near-death” experience, entering the k-hole can inhibit movement and speech, and even produce paranoia and violent agitation.
+Ketamine is an NMDA receptor antagonist, developed in the 1960s to induce anesthesia in patients but recreational users have found great appeal in its antidepressant, dissociative and hallucinatory effects that are characteristic of the K-hole experience.
+Whereas the common recreational dose of ketamine is approximately 30–75 mg, a dose of more than 150 mg is required to enter the K-hole.

 Experiences

-The experience of k-hole varies greatly for each individual.
+Experiencing a K-hole varies greatly for each individual.
 The intensity and length are influenced by the users' current mental state, previous experience and drug dosage.
 Ketamine induces dose-related effects that include distortion of time and space, hallucinations and mild dissociative effects.
-During k-hole, users experience an enhanced detachment from the environment, resulting in an inability to respond to surroundings and move their bodies functionally.
-During these states, perception seems to lie deep within consciousness so that reality on the 'outside' world appears to reside in the distance.
-A high number of recreational users report that the most appealing effects of this experience are ‘melting into surroundings’, ‘visual hallucinations’, ‘out of body experience’ and ‘giggliness’.
-By contrast, the least frequent and most negative effects include near-death experiences, astral travel and alien phenomena.
-Physical health problems, like the so-called 'K-cramps' and gastric pain, and unappealing mental side-effects, like 'memory loss' and 'decreased sociability' are also reported post-k-hole.
+During a K-hole, users experience a high level of detachment from the environment, resulting in an inability to respond to surroundings and move their bodies functionally.
+During these states, perception seems to lie deep within consciousness so that the reality of the "outside" world appears to reside in the distance.
+A high number of recreational users report that the most appealing effects of this experience are "melting into surroundings", "visual hallucinations", "out of body experience" and "giggliness".
+By contrast, the least frequent and most negative effects include near-death experiences, and physical health problems, like the so-called "K-cramps" from gastric pain, bladder failure, and unappealing mental side-effects, like "memory loss".
+"Decreased sociability" are also reported post-K-hole.

-Despite its addictive risks, ketamine is considered by many to be 'harmless' and thus a 'drug of choice'.
-Recreational users seem to be in discord about the k-hole.
-Many individuals describe it as a fascinating life-changing experience and a spiritual journey resulting in some form of enlightenment.
+Despite its addictive risks, ketamine is considered by many to be "harmless" and thus a "drug of choice".
+Recreational users seem to be in discord about the K-hole.
+Many individuals describe it as a fascinating life-changing experience and a spiritual journey resulting in some form of spiritual realization.
 They state that this experience provided clairvoyance and assisted them to get through mental disorders like depression and social anxiety.
-About half of the recreational users describe the k-hole as a positive experience, as it provides 'a short escape from their daily problems'.
-Other users emphasize the danger of having a near-death experience.
-Even though some people seem to enjoy and actively look for the k-hole, for many it is still an unwanted side effect of an overdose of ketamine.
-They describe the k-hole as a "bad LSD trip".
+About half of the recreational users describe the K-hole as a positive experience, as it provides "a short escape from their daily problems".
+Even though some people seem to enjoy and actively look for the K-hole, for many it is still an unwanted side effect of an overdose of ketamine.